luisfranc123/Risk_Parity_App/README.md

 for days with no price update, consistent with NAV reporting.

 ## Notes
-- The walk-forward backtest re-optimises weights at each rebalance period using historical covariance up to that date (no look-ahead bias).
+- The walk-forward backtest re-optimizes weights at each rebalance period using historical covariance up to that date (no look-ahead bias).
 - Dividends are embedded in Yahoo Finance's adjusted prices (`auto_adjust=True`).
 - Benchmark for all metrics: State Street Global Allocation ETF (GAL).